powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 Changing the tap position of a phase tap changer is really useful to change how the active power is spread over parallel branches.

 #### phaseShifterFixedTap
 The `phaseShifterFixedTap` task is used to set the tap position to a fixed value.
-As power flow simulator could change the tap position during the simulation, it's necessary to also change the regulation's mode of the tap changer to `FIXED_TAP`.
+As power flow simulator could change the tap position during the simulation, it's necessary to also change the regulating value to false in this case.
 ```groovy
 action('fix-tap-position') {
     description "Set the tap position of TWT to tap 10"